 - Banner 9 Attendance Tracking: Full Guide | Quick Guide

-The Office of the Registrar facilitates the mission of the College through our support of the Office of Academic Affairs and the faculty.
+The Office of the Registrar facilitates the mission of the University through our support of the Office of Academic Affairs and the faculty.
 We are dedicated to providing professional, student-centered services; to maintaining the highest ethical standards and integrity in all that we do; and to open, honest, and collegial communications with our various constituent groups both on and off campus.

 The Mohawk Valley Consortium